This Merit Badge is Required

 - Outline a comprehensive 12-week physical fitness program using the results of your fitness tests.
 Be sure your program incorporates the endurance, intensity, and warm-up guidelines discussed in the Personal Fitness merit badge pamphlet.
 Before beginning your exercises, have the program approved by your counselor and parents.

 - Complete the physical fitness program you outlined in requirement 7.
 Keep a log of your fitness program activity (how long you exercised; how far you ran, swam, or biked; how many exercise repetitions you completed; your exercise heart rate; etc.).
-Repeat the aerobic fitness, muscular strength, and flexibility tests every two weeks and record your results.
+Keep a log of your weekly healthy eating goals.
+Repeat the aerobic fitness, muscular strength, and flexibility tests every four weeks and record your results.
 After the 12th week, repeat all of the required activities in each of the three test categories, record your results, and show improvement in each one.
-For the body composition evaluation, compare and analyze your preprogram and postprogram body composition measurements.
+Discuss how well you met your healthy eating goals over these 12 weeks.
 Discuss the meaning and benefit of your experience, and describe your long-term plans regarding your personal fitness.

 - Find out about three career opportunities in personal fitness.
 Pick one and find out the education, training, and experience required for this profession.
 Discuss what you learned with your counselor, and explain why this profession might interest you.

-Physical Fitness Tests specified for requirements 6 and 8:
+Physical Fitness Tests specified for requirements 6 and 8 are as follows:

 - Aerobic Fitness Test